jl2922/hps/README.md

 | **boost** | 13 | 20 | 13 | 13 |
 | **hps** | 7 | 16 | 7 | 2 |

-Note: fixed costs including the estimated amount of lines of commands needed for a proficient user to install the library, set the environment variables, extra lines of code needed in the Makefile, and various includes, etc.
+Note: fixed cost includes the estimated amount of lines of commands needed for a proficient user to install the library, set the environment variables, extra lines of code needed in the Makefile, and various includes, etc.

 ## API Reference